Middle School Academics

 Students focus on utilizing the elements and principles of art in their own work.
 Art historical concepts related to each specific project is taught via slide presentations, books, field trips and current publications.
 Shape and form are developed through two-dimensional works on paper using charcoal and pencil.
 Principles of art, including composition and balance (or emphasis) are developed via work in collage and painting.
 Additional principles, including space, rhythm and movement, are guided through sculptural creations originating from “found objects.”
 Presentation, craftsmanship, and creativity are reviewed.

 This class is where students begin to investigate ways in which art history relates to contemporary work.
 Investigation of African Art and Medieval Art are utilized in students’ creations.
 The elements and principles of art continue to be emphasized in all projects.
 Design and self-expression are further emphasized via the projects Painted African Gourds and Self Portraits, respectively.
 Students continue to learn about handling different materials; for example, clay.
 New techniques and concepts in two-dimensional dry media are also taught.
 These include cross-hatching, thumbnail sketches, vanishing point and perspective.
-Presentation, craftsmanship, and successfulness are emphasized in project goals.
+Presentation, craftsmanship, and success are emphasized in project goals.

 The primary purpose of this class is to expand students’ concepts of art and introduce new media.
 Vocabulary of art and guidelines are taught and used in discussing work.
 Students further develop skills introduced in the previous grades.
 Students will focus on printmaking, and additional work will be in clay, drawing, and design.
 Students are expected to work more independently as the quarter progresses and as they develop skills and individual expression.
 Demonstrations and individual guidance continue as methods of teaching.